Technical Guide:

 Setting Name Definition & Function

-Enable saving version Allows the user to save a version of the document available within the Add-in context.
+Enable saving a version Allows the user to save a version of the document available within the Add-in context.

 Enable interactive mode Toggles the ability for the organization to utilize Interactive Mode.